lennart-benschop/agon-forth/forth16/README.md

 * tester.4th and core.4th (a regression test suite).
 Note that this is by a different author and not covered by the GPLv3.
 * glosgen.4th and runglos.4th  Tools used to generate the glossary.txt file.
-  These cannot be run on Cerberus Z80 FORTH, but you can run them from gforth or any other ANSI standard FORTH with the FILE extension wordset.
+  You can run doglos.4th to generate a glossary file on Agon FORTH itself.
 * crossz80.4th Can be run from gforth to generate Agon Z80 FORTH from source.
 * dometa.4th Can be run from Agon forth to generate Agon Z80 FORTH from